bryanstearns/bryanstearns.github.io/README.md

 - Serve the blog locally with `jekyll serve`; make sure things look good.

-- Commit the new post files (and images, etc) and `git push origin master`.
-Jekyll will run on Github Pages and the site will update.
+- Commit the new post files (and images, etc)

+- Run `bundle exec rake blog:publish` to regenerate the site and push it to Github Pages (by putting the generated site in the `gh-pages` branch).
+(We have to generate the site locally because we use Jekyll plugins, which Github Pages won't use if it generates the site.)